Powering mobile medical equipment with graphite and carbon

 We take it for granted that electricity will continuously power our stationary equipment, but for portable devices that are important in our daily lives – and critical to our survival – batteries are essential.

-There are batteries you can see – the packs of alkaline batteries you buy at the grocery store and insert into gadgets; and lithium ion batteries, concealed within devices such as laptops, tablets and smartphones that are re-chargeable.
-The batteries in all these mobile energy devices need the right type of specialty graphite and carbon to improve their performance.
+There are batteries you can see—the packs of alkaline batteries you buy at the grocery store and insert into gadgets and lithium-ion batteries—and those that are concealed within devices such as laptops, tablets and smartphones that are re-chargeable.
+The batteries in all these mobile energy devices need the right type of speciality graphite and carbon to improve their performance.

 Without safe, reliable batteries, vital medical equipment would not work.
 This includes mobile medical workstations that store hospital patients’ electronic medical files, surgical tools and defibrillators, equipment used by paramedics and ambulance workers, and devices that improve patients’ day-to-day lives, such as rechargeable hearing aids and pacemakers.

 Digital and infrared thermometers, which require alkaline batteries, are used in hospitals to check patients’ temperatures quickly and accurately.
 Demand for these and other battery-operated medical devices, such as blood pressure monitoring devices and nebulizers, rose sharply during the Covid-19 outbreak, as they have been used not only by hospitals but by organisations in all sectors to check the health of employees arriving at workplaces.

 The carbon and graphite material used in batteries must, therefore, meet tough standards and regulations for safety and reliability.

 High-purity conductive additives for alkaline and lithium-ion batteries